athaalghamdi1/Python_Banking_App/README.md

 Practiced writing **modular and maintainable code**.

 ## IceBox Features (Future Work)
--Graphical User Interface (GUI) to improve user experience.
+- Graphical User Interface (GUI) to improve user experience.

--Admin dashboard to monitor all customer accounts and transactions.
+- Admin dashboard to monitor all customer accounts and transactions.

--Transaction history logs for each customer.
+- Transaction history logs for each customer.

--Password reset and account recovery system.
+- Password reset and account recovery system.

--Email notifications for transactions and account activities.
+- Email notifications for transactions and account activities.

--Interest calculation system for savings accounts.
+- Interest calculation system for savings accounts.

--Loan request and approval management.
+- Loan request and approval management.